pabs3/SPTAG/docs/Parameters.md

 ```

-Then start the tuning (tunning results can be found in the Web UI urls in the command output):
+Then start the tuning (tuning results can be found in the Web UI urls in the command output):
 ```bash
 nnictl create --config config.yml
 ```

-stop the tunning:
+stop the tuning:
 ```bash
 nnictl stop
 ```